hasnainnaeem/Gunshot-Detection-in-Audio/README.md

 # Gunshot-Detection-in-Audio
- Deep learning model is implemented using TensorFlow 2.0 to detect Gunshots.
-97.5% testing set accuracy and 99% training set accuracy was achieved on binary-Urban8k, using TensorFlow 2.0.
+Audio classification using deep learning implemented using TensorFlow 2.0 to detect Gunshots.
+97.5% test set accuracy and 99% training set accuracy was achieved on Binary-Urban8K.
+This work was done during my summer internship at TUKL-NUST lab.
+Due to proper preprocessing & feature extraction, a simple CNN model is used to achieve promising results.

 ## Project Includes
  - Project Notebook
- - Audio dataset visualization
+     - Binary_Urban8K dataset visualization
      - Preprocessing and feature extraction using Librosa library
+     - Pipelines for Preprocessing
      - Training using Keras, TensorFlow 2.0
- - Prediction on:
+     - Predictions on:
        - Test files
        - Multiple selected files
        - Real-time sound input
-- Utils Directory: it includes all the notebooks used to modify Urban8K dataset.
+- MISC Scripts Directory: it includes all the notebooks used to modify Urban8K dataset.
 - Backups Directory: it contains *model weights* and *stored dataframe having features extracted from audio.*

 ## Dataset Details
- **Dataset Details**
+**Note:** scripts used to modify the data are also provided in the MISC Scripts directory.
  - UrbanSound8K was extended by adding 2400 gunshot files to it from AudioSet & MIVIA audio events data set.

     - "UrbanSound8K.csv" was modified accordingly.